 OLYMPUS and the Bermondsey Project Space for the second time support the next generation of photographers from UAL*.

-February 2018 will see the first annual Olympus Photography Award given to current University of the Arts London students.
+February 2018 will see the second annual Olympus Photography Award given to current University of the Arts London students.

 Responding to the theme Photo Evidence: Between (Media) Representation and Reality, students were asked to submit work in three categories – Print, Projection and Multimedia – and the winner of each category will receive professional equipment from OLYMPUS.